TLC (TV network): India

 An Indian version was launched in 2006 under the jurisdiction of Discovery Channel.
 It was relaunched as TLC on September 1, 2010.

 South Korea

 A South Korean version was launched on December 4, 2013, under the Discovery Communications and CMB (Central Media Broadcasting Korea).
 The channel was replaced by EXF (Extreme Fun TV) on May 1, 2016.

+Oceania

+A New Zealand version was launched in the 2015 On Sky Television in New Zealand.

-Sub-Saharan Africa & South Africa
+Sub-Saharan Africa and South Africa

 The network airs throughout the region on DStv, and launched on September 1, 2011.